mas-bandwidth/gafferongames/content/post/why_cant_i_send_udp_packets_from_a_browser.md

 # Conclusion

-Popular web games like [agar.io](http://agar.io) are effectively limited to networking via WebSockets over TCP, because WebRTC is difficult to use in a client/server context.
+Popular web games like [agar.io](http://agar.io) are networked via WebSockets over TCP, because WebRTC is difficult to use in a client/server context.

 One solution would be for Google to make it _significantly_ easier for game developers to integrate WebRTC data channel support in their dedicated servers.